fangxk2003/fangxk2003.github.io/index.md

 </div>

+## Research Experience

+- **Region-specific Anomaly Detection in fMRI for Brain Disease Diagnosis**
+  - *May 2024 - May 2025, Chun-Tsung Program(CTP), SJTU*
+  - Advisor: Prof. Lichi Zhang, School of Biomedical Engineering, SJTU
+  - I collected and preprocessed rs-fMRI and T1w-MRI data from 1,588 UK Biobank subjects using standard pipelines and extracted BOLD signals via AAL-424 atlas.
+I took part in designing and evaluating RSAD, a novel anomaly detection model, against multiple baselines (AE, BrainLM, Anomaly Transformer).
+I also conducted ablation studies on key RSAD modules (AML, ARoM, Sdis), confirming the critical role of region-specific discrepancy scoring in boosting detection performance across Alzheimer’s, depression, and Parkinson’s disease tasks.
+  - Key words: Anomaly detection, Self-supervised learning, rs-fMRI, Brain disease diagnosis

+- **AI-based Deep Learning for Automatic Whole-Brain Vessel Segmentation and Aging Correlation Analysis in Elderly Subjects**
+  - *Jan 2025 - May 2025, SJTU*
+  - Advisor: Prof. Yao Li, School of Biomedical Engineering, SJTU
+  - We applied the CereVessSeg model for high-precision brain vessel segmentation on ToF-MRA images from healthy subjects in the CHUV and MIDAS datasets; constructed population-level vascular atlases as structural references; designed and implemented a complete evaluation pipeline with multi-metric performance assessment.
+  - Key words: ToF-MRA, Brain vessel segmentation, Vascular atlas

+- **The Impact of Cognitive-Motor Expertise on Brain Dynamics**

+  - *March 2023 – September 2023, Undergraduate Research Project(PRP), SJTU*

+  - Advisor: Prof. Yue Zhang, School of Life Sciences and Biotechnology, SJTU

+  - I processed and interpreted EEG signals using MATLAB and EEGLAB, including ERP (Event-Related Potential) analysis, PCA (Principal Component Analysis), and time-frequency analysis.
+Then I investigated theta and alpha oscillations to explore neural dynamics during action prediction tasks.
+Finally We identified significant differences in ERP activity and theta/alpha oscillations between experts and novices, particularly under inconsistent action conditions.

+  - Key words: EEG, ERP, Action prediction

-My research interest is now on diagnosis and screening of diseases from medical images like CT and MRI using machine learning method.
-I'm currently engaged in research as an undergraduate in [the Medical Image Computing Lab](https://mic.sjtu.edu.cn/).
+My research interest is now on solving clinical problems from medical images like CT and MRI.

-I also find my interest in fields like MRI sequence designing (DTI, CMR, etc.) and have finished the graduate-level MRI course.
+I also find my interest in fields like MRI sequence designing and have finished the graduate-level MRI course.

-I spend plenty of time training for the Informatics Olympiad before, so I am familiar with data structures, optimization algorithm, graph theory and number theory (from engineering perspective).
+I was trained for the Informatics Olympiad before, so I am familiar with data structures, optimization algorithm, graph theory and basic number theory.
 I am fluent in programming with C++, python, and MATLAB too.

-I can also do a bit Java and C#.

-I am learning German in my spare time and have achieved B1 level.
+I am learning German and have achieved B1 level.

 If you are interested in any aspect of me, please contact me any time :)

 My email address is fangxk2003@gmail.com

-## Research Experience

-- **Undergraduate Research Project (PRP)**

-  *March 2023 – September 2023, SJTU*

-  - **Project Title**: The Impact of Cognitive-Motor Expertise on Brain Dynamics
-  - **Advisor**: Prof. Yue Zhang, School of Life Sciences and Biotechnology
-  - **Key Responsibilities**
-    - Processed and interpreted EEG signals using MATLAB and EEGLAB, including ERP (Event-Related Potential) analysis, PCA (Principal Component Analysis), and time-frequency analysis.
-    - Investigated theta and alpha oscillations to explore neural dynamics during action prediction tasks.
-  - **Key Findings**:
-    - Identified significant differences in ERP activity and theta/alpha oscillations between experts and novices, particularly under inconsistent action conditions.
-    - Demonstrated that motor expertise enhances neural efficiency and adaptability in complex cognitive-motor tasks.
-  - **Skills Developed**:
-    - EEG data acquisition and preprocessing (filtering, segmentation, ICA).
-    - Advanced signal processing techniques (PCA, time-frequency analysis).
-    - Statistical analysis and interpretation of neural data.
-    - Scientific writing and presentation of research findings.